 Previous studies (Seychelles Warblers, Hammers 2019 & Alpine marmots, Berger 2018) show that helpers compensate for declines in offspring fitness with parental age, obscuring negative parental age effects.
 Our study demonstrates that an association between helper number and parental age can also create apparent positive associations between parental age and chick fitness.

+Two thoughts of additional things to maybe include in the main text:

+The WP success / offspring performance result

+Would it be possible to test for (say) average effect of helper age….?